John Lydon: 2009–present: Public Image Ltd reformation

 During an April 2013 tour of Australia, Lydon was involved in a television interview for The Project that resulted in a publicised controversy, as he was labelled "a flat out, sexist, misogynist pig" by one of the panellists on the Australian programme.
 The altercation occurred with host Carrie Bickmore, and the description was provided by panellist Andrew Rochford after the interview was prematurely terminated by Bickmore's colleague Dave Hughes.
 Lydon conducted the interview from Brisbane while on PiL's first tour of Australia in twenty years – first announced in December 2012 – during which concerts were held in the capital cities of Sydney and Melbourne.

 Lydon was cast to play the role of King Herod for the North American arena tour of Andrew Lloyd Webber's sung-through rock opera Jesus Christ Superstar.
 He was to play the role starting 9 June through 17 August, and be joined by Ben Forster as Jesus, Brandon Boyd of rock band Incubus as Judas Iscariot, former Destiny's Child singer Michelle Williams as Mary Magdalene, and former NSYNC singer JC Chasez as Pontius Pilate.
 On 31 May 2014, the producers announced that the tour of the production was cancelled, because of poor advance ticket sales.

 A compilation of Lydon's lyrics, Mr. Rotten's Songbook, was published in 2017.
 The limited-edition book includes the words to every song he wrote during his entire career, punctuated by his own original sketches and cartoons.

-In 2021, Lydon competed in season six of The Masked Singer as the wild card contestant "Jester" which was the show's second human character after Larry the Cable Guy's wild card character "Baby".
+In 2021, Lydon competed in season six of the American version of The Masked Singer as the wild card contestant "Jester" which was the show's second human character after Larry the Cable Guy's wild card character "Baby".
 He was eliminated alongside Natasha Bedingfield as "Pepper".

 In 2023, Lydon, with PiL, submitted a song to compete to represent Ireland in the annual Eurovision Song Contest.
 The song was entitled "Hawaii", and was a love song dedicated to his wife.
 The band failed to advance past the qualifying rounds of the Contest, placing 4th overall out of 6 entrants.

+In 2026, Lydon appeared as a contestant on the seventh series of the British version of The Masked Singer as "Yak".
+He was third to be unmasked.